When the eyes came off

 Newspaper articles about the stuffed animals that lost their eyes.

 When IKEA recalled soft toys in 1997 there were some big headlines: “Life-threatening soft toys”, “IKEA sold dangerous soft toys”.
-On the right, Catti Bengtson with some of the potentially hazardous products.
+On the right, Catti Bengtsson with some of the potentially hazardous products.
 Newspaper clippings from Expressen (left) and Aftonbladet (right) 9 June 1997.

 Looking ahead